swolebro/caddyshack/README.rst

 version of FreeCAD.
 The environment creation step takes a minute (and installs about 2 gigs worth of dependencies), but you only have to do that the first time.
-Browsing the menus to ``View > Workbench > CadQuery`` will add a CadQuery item to the menu list so you can open a script and run it (shortcut: F2).
+Browsing the menus to ``View > Workbench > CadQuery`` will add a CadQuery item to the menu list so you can open a script and run it (shortcut: F9 nowadays, but customizable).
 If you go to ``Edit > Preferences > General`` you can set it so the workbench opens automatically every time.
+If you're not seeing the CadQuery workbench, go to ``Tols > Addon Manager`` and install it there.

 At some point I'll get around to figuring out how to run these things from the commandline directly (or better, while editing in vim), but for now, this works, and it's handy to have the 3D view to check your work.

 Most of these scripts are going to be written for Python 3.6, FreeCAD
->=0.18_pre, the CadQuery plugin >=1.2.0, and to be used inside the plugin workbench.
+>=0.18_pre, the CadQuery >=1.2.0 with its plugin, and to be used inside the plugin workbench.
 These designs are all very specific-use, so I'm not worried about other people needing to be able to run my code verbatim anyway.
 I'm just putting it up here for you to have examples - an addendum to those provided